Ettwiller/TSS/README.md

 ##OVERVIEW
 This sets of programs were developed in conjuction with Cappable-seq (Manuscript :
-A novel strategy for investigating transcriptomes by capturing primary RNA transcripts in submission).The folder contains 4 basic programs :
+A novel strategy for investigating transcriptomes by capturing primary RNA transcripts in submission).The folder contains 3 basic programs :

  1. ```bam2firstbasegtf.pl```
- 2. ```filter_tss.pl```
+ 2. ```filter_tss.pl``` OPTIONAL if a control library has been added.
  3. ```cluster_tss.pl```

 It contains also related programs for a specific task such as :